-The SHOUT nano 100 has an Emergency/911 button (see Figure 1) that immediately sends a location report with the Emergency bit set, and thereafter sends location reports at a rate configured in the Emergency Report Rate parameter until the Emergency/911 mode is canceled.
-All text messages sent when the Emergency/911 mode is active also have the Emergency flag set.
+The Emergency/911 button (see Figure 3) immediately sends a location report with the emergency bit set, and thereafter sends location reports at a rate configured in the 'Emergency Report Rate' parameter until the emergency/911 mode is canceled.
+All text messages sent when this mode is active also have the emergency flag set.